work-spaces/workflows/README.md

 cd llvm-build-test
 spaces run

-# To get in the ENV and run commands manually
+# To get into the ENV and run commands manually
 source env
 ```